DMAP: A Distribution Map for Text: Applications

 The main idea behind most statistical approaches to detecting machine-generated text is that humans tend to choose words from further down the probability distribution than machines do.
 This idea was presented as \emph{probability curvature} in DetectGPT \citep{mitchell2023detectgpt}, and the approach was broadly followed in DetectLLM \citep{su2023detectllm}, Fast-DetectGPT \citep{baofast}, and Binoculars \citep{hans2024spotting}.

 Probability curvature is effective in detecting text generated by an instruction-tuned model, or a sampling strategy that weights text generation towards the head of the distribution.
 However, the probability curvature idea is not supported by DMAP plots when pure sampling is used; in the white box case, Figure \ref{fig:comparison} (a) and (e), it is much weaker than previously reported and in the black box case, Figure \ref{fig:blackboxbasemodelcomparison}, it appears false.
-To further validate this claim, we rerun experiments on the efficacy of DetectGPT, Fast-DetectGPT and Binoculars in the black box detection of language models.
+To further validate this claim, we rerun experiments on the efficacy of DetectGPT, Fast-DetectGPT and Binoculars in the black box detection setting.
 When top-$k$ sampling is used the detectors remain effective as previously reported, since this decoding strategy impacts probability curvature as expected by the methods.
 However, Table \ref{tab:auroc_results} shows that when pure sampling is used their performance is worse than a coin toss due to inversion of the probability curvature.
 While an AUROC under $0.5$ may suggest inverting classifications on either side of the threshold, this is not possible here due to the zero-shot nature of these techniques: the fixed directionality is dictated by the method and based on the probability curvature thesis.
 Table \ref{tab:auroc_results} shows that base models present an acute vulnerability to current detectors based on probability curvature.
 Fortunately, typical users will use instruction-tuned models which often exhibit head-bias as shown in Figure \ref{fig:comparison}.
 However, new methods are required to prevent a determined adversary bypassing existing detectors through the use of base models with careful prompting.
 In addition, despite enterprise detectors most often being exposed to text from instruction-tuned models, the vast majority of the existing literature performs experiments on base models.
 Our results show these two classes of models should be tested separately when researchers are designing and validating future detection algorithms.
 Further experimental details may be found in Appendix \ref{detectsetup}.